vlado-github/TicketStore/README.md

 # Caravan

-Social event platform and free-ticket reservation solution for groups and communities.
+Social event platform for groups and communities.

 ## Getting Started